A small amount of one-off bleeding from the bottom is not usually a serious problem. But a GP can check.

 - you have a pain or lump in your tummy

-- you have been more tired than usual
+- you've been more tired than usual

-- you have lost weight for no reason
+- you've lost weight for no reason

 Urgent advice: Get advice from 111 now if: